How to Enable Contrib and Non-Free on Debian

 contribFree software that depends on packages in contrib or non-free to build or run.
 DFSG-compliant but requires non-free dependencies.Free wrappers and tools for proprietary software, packages needing external non-free libraries

 non-freeSoftware that does not meet the Debian Free Software Guidelines.
-Source code may be unavailable or redistribution restricted.Proprietary applications (Chrome, Skype), closed-source utilities, software with restrictive licenses
+Source code may be unavailable or redistribution restricted.Proprietary drivers and utilities (NVIDIA drivers, unrar), closed-source applications with restrictive licenses

 non-free-firmwareDevice firmware required for hardware initialization.
 Separate component (Debian 12+) for easier management and installer inclusion.WiFi drivers, GPU firmware, CPU microcode updates, network card firmware

 Importantly, on Debian 12 (Bookworm) and Debian 13 (Trixie), all four components are available.
-In contrast, Debian 11 (Bullseye) and older releases have only main, contrib, and non-free.
-The non-free-firmware component was introduced following the 2022 General Resolution on non-free firmware, which approved including firmware on official installation media.
-This separation isolates firmware packages from other proprietary software and is now included by default in Debian 12+ installers to simplify hardware support.
+However, Debian 11 (Bullseye) and older releases have only main, contrib, and non-free.
+After the 2022 General Resolution on non-free firmware, Debian introduced the non-free-firmware component to allow firmware on official installation media.
+As a result, this separation isolates firmware packages from other proprietary software and is now included by default in Debian 12+ installers to simplify hardware support.

 Prerequisites